Italian death toll overtakes China’s as virus spreads

 Italy, with a population of 60 million, recorded at least 3,405 deaths, or roughly 150 more than in China — a country with a population over 20 times larger.

-Italy reached the bleak milestone the same day that Wuhan, the Chinese city where the coronavirus first emerged three months ago, recorded no new infections, a sign that the communist country’s draconian lockdowns were a powerful method to stop the virus’ spread.
+Italy reached the bleak milestone the same day that Wuhan, the Chinese city where the coronavirus first emerged three months ago, recorded no new infections, a sign that the communist country’s draconian lockdowns were effective in containing the scourge.

 On Thursday, a visiting Chinese Red Cross team criticized Italians’ failure to properly quarantine themselves and take the national lockdown seriously.

-The damage to the world’s largest economy kept piling up, with unemployment claims surging in the United States, as Congress rushed to pass a $1 trillion emergency package to shore up industry and help households pull through the crisis.
+In the U.S., the damage to the world’s largest economy kept piling up, with unemployment claims surging, as Congress rushed to pass a $1 trillion emergency package to shore up industry and help households pull through the crisis.
 The first of two possible rounds of relief checks will consist of payments of $1,000 per adult and $500 for each child.

-The American death toll rose to 160, primarily elderly people.
-Johns Hopkins University, which has been tallying the virus’ spread around the world, said the U.S. had more than 10,700 cases.
+The U.S. death toll rose to 168, primarily elderly people.
+Johns Hopkins University, which has been tallying the virus’ spread around the world, said the U.S. had more than 11,000 cases.

 French Prime Minister Edouard Philippe pleaded with people to keep their distance from one another to avoid spreading the virus, even as the crisis pushed them to seek comfort.